linrongbin16/gitlinker.nvim/README.md

 > [!NOTE]
 >
-> Highly recommend to read [Customize Urls](#customize-urls) before this section, which helps understand the internal design of this plugin.
+> Highly recommend reading [Customize Urls](#customize-urls) before this section, which helps understanding the router design of this plugin.

 You can also use the `link` API to generate git permlink: